 A real-life example of BaaS in action would be OpenPayd’s collaboration with foreign exchange fintech Caxton.
 Caxton processes over €1 billion in transactions each year, with every payment previously passing through one central business account.
 OpenPayd’s BaaS stack was able to give them access to virtual IBANs, which they could assign to every customer on their platform.
 This alleviated the need to reconcile manually and drastically cut operational overhead and human error.

-BaaS comes in a myriad of forms, from payments to lending or banking to insurance.
+BaaS comes in a myriad of forms, from payments to lending to foreign exchange.
 You may be familiar with more examples than you realise.

 While BaaS and embedded finance are linked, they are not the same thing.
-BaaS is the tech stack that sits behind the scenes, covering all the relevant regulatory requirements and the technology that delivers financial services via an API.
-Embedded finance describes the customer-facing layer that sits on top of this infrastructure.
-Embedded financial services are built on BaaS, but BaaS does not necessarily involve embedded finance.
+BaaS is the tech stack that sits behind the scenes, covering all the relevant regulatory requirements and the technology that underpins a financial service.

 Let’s start at the beginning.
 Historically, banking technology was, unsurprisingly, built by banks themselves.
 Because of that, it was bespoke to each organisation and not created to be used by any other, let alone a third-party.

 Then as software ramped up in the 1990s, new tech companies began selling software solutions to banks.
 While modernised, these were, again, bespoke to each particular organisation.
 They were highly modified over the years and left to run on internal servers.
 Many of these core systems are still in use today.
 They have been customised and updated, but they are still the engine behind the bank’s technology function.

 Since that time, two major technological advancements have occurred: the development of cloud computing and a rise in APIs.
 These advancements, combined with regulation coming through to encourage more competition, have made financial services more accessible to non-banks.